Is Inpatient Addiction Treatment Right for You?

 A typical short-term inpatient treatment takes an average of about three weeks, while a longer-term program usually lasts an average of 53 days.
 Inpatient care typically takes less time to complete than outpatient programs, with outpatient programs averaging 76 days in length.

-This difference is likely due to the increased focus afforded by inpatient treatment programs.
+This difference is likely due to the increased focus afforded by inpatient addiction treatment programs.
 When recovery, therapy, and treatment are your entire focus for your time, much more can be accomplished than when the distractions of a day job, paying bills, and curious friends and family interfere.
 Thanks to the increased focus of an inpatient program, more can be accomplished in a shorter period.
 This allows patients to recover more effectively and return to a functional life more quickly.

 Ask a Doctor if Inpatient Treatment is Best for You

 Every illness is different, and only you and your doctor know every detail of the circumstances that led you to seek treatment.
 Be sure to investigate your options thoroughly, and never be afraid to use the resources that your doctors can bring to the table.
 At A Forever Recovery, our representatives are available 24/7 to take your call and help you determine the best course of treatment for your situation.
+Taking an active interest in your health and recovery program is the first step towards returning to a normal life, so take that step and call us now.